prettiest trees to plant

 • Sweet Acorn

 If you’re looking for a permaculture project, consider planting nut trees.
-Tree crops like pecans and walnuts require minimal intervention from humans once established and can grow in a range of soil types.
+Once established, tree crops like pecans and walnuts require minimal human intervention and can grow in various soil types.

-They also are highly productive.
-On top of these benefits, nut trees have an aesthetic appeal: most will bear beautiful fruit or gorgeous foliage, making them excellent landscape additions.
+They are also highly productive.
+In addition to these benefits, nut trees have an aesthetic appeal: most will bear beautiful fruit or gorgeous foliage, making them excellent landscape additions.

 If a food crop is what you have in mind, choose a nut tree.
 Hazelnuts (Corylus), pecans (Carya illinoinensis), black walnuts (Juglans nigra), and hickories (Carya) produce nuts that offer substantial benefits.

-Nut tree saplings are relatively easy to find at local nurseries and big box stores, but plant these with care since they can be susceptible to root rot if too much water settles around their roots.
+Nut tree saplings are relatively easy to find at local nurseries and big box stores, but they can be planted with care since they can be susceptible to root rot if too much water settles around their roots.

 3. Plant Fruit Trees